JetBrains/ideavim/README.md

 ### Escape

 Using `<Esc>` in dialog windows remains problematic.
-For most dialog windows the Vim emulator is put into the insert mode with `<Esc>` not working.
+For most dialog windows, the Vim emulator is put into insert mode with `<Esc>` not working.
 You should use `<C-c>` or `<C-[>` instead.
-In some dialog windows the normal mode is on by default.
-The usage of the Vim emulator in dialog windows is an area for improvements.
+In some dialog windows, the normal mode is switched by default.
+The usage of the Vim emulator in dialog windows is an area for improvement.

 See also [unresolved escape issues](http://youtrack.jetbrains.com/issues/VIM?q=%23Unresolved+Help+topic%3A+i_Esc).